Maybe you know this story:

 How Does A Power Surge Cause Damage?

-Jamaica, most homes use electrical power in the form of 120-volt, 50 Hz, single phase, alternating current.
+In Jamaica, most homes use electrical power in the form of 120-volt, 50 Hz, single phase, alternating current.

 However, the voltage is not delivered at a constant 120-volts.